-ARISE is committed to provide quality services to all persons who wish to work with us.
-However, if at any time you are dissatisfied with ARISE services or an ARISE staff member, you should follow these steps:
+ARISE is committed to provide quality services to all persons who work with us.
+If at any time you are dissatisfied with ARISE services or an ARISE staff member, please follow these steps:

 - Talk to the staff person directly about your concerns.